Sofia Locklear

 Biography

 Dr. Sofia Locklear is an Assistant Professor of Sociology at the University of Toronto Mississauga.
 She graduated with her Ph.D. in Sociology from the University of New Mexico in 2021 and was a recipient of the American Sociological Association's Minority Fellowship Program in 2020-2021 (MFP Cohort 47).
-Her research more broadly studies the racialization of Indigenous people in North America.
-This includes but is not limited to white identity formation, housing and health outcomes for urban Indigenous people, as well as applied Indigenous Evaluation in the field of public health.
-She is an enrolled member of the Lumbee Tribe of North Carolina.
+She is currently a CIFAR Global Scholar with the Humanity’s Urban Future program (2026-2028).
+Her research more broadly studies the racialization of American Indian/Alaska Native individuals living in urban settings.
+She is currently working on two major projects.
+The first is focused on urban Indigenous housing outcomes and the second explores the experiences of colorism for Indigenous individuals across the U.S. She also works in field of Indigenous Evaluation.
+She is an enrolled citizen of the Lumbee Tribe of North Carolina.

 Recent Publications